Why Replacement Windows Boost Home Value

 Toothpaste

 These ingredients also help reduce the risk of dental fluorosis – a condition where white spots develop on teeth.
-Read on The Little Homestead Company LLC for more details.

 Coconut oil is the main ingredient in this fluoride free toothpaste recipe.
 It helps remove plaque, whiten teeth, and eliminate halitosis (bad breath).
 It also has antibacterial properties that can help keep gums healthy and prevent tooth decay.
 It is also a natural moisturizer for the skin and lips.